mvolkmann/blog/src/dart.md

 Defining custom classes that extend the `String` class is not allowed.

-The `String` class defines the following properties.
+The `String` class defines the following properties:

 | Property     | Description                                  |
 | ------------ | -------------------------------------------- |